ProjectExcelr/Green-Basket/README.md

   Access the grocery application through the web browser.
 Perform operations on the items.

+=> Contributing

+Feel free to contribute to this project by opening issues or pull requests.
+Your contributions are welcome!

   => Technologies Used
       - React
       - Spring Boot